Paul Simon: 1960s: Simon & Garfunkel

 In 1965, after the album's release, Simon moved to London and performed in folk clubs.
 He enjoyed his time in England and said in 1970, "I had a lot of friends there and a girlfriend.
 I could play music there.
 There was no place to play in New York City.
 They wouldn't have me."
 He was welcomed by England's bohemian folk scene.
 He recalled, "I learnt how to finger-pick acoustic guitar from Martin Carthy, who was connected to the Watersons from Hull, which of course led to 'Scarborough Fair', and I had never heard anything like those old English songs.
-The closest I got was the Everly Brothers, who borrowed from Appalachian melodies, so that period was very powerful for me.
-I had never heard anything like those old English songs.
+The closest I got was the Everly Brothers, who borrowed from Appalachian melodies, so that period was very powerful for me ...
 I was 21, 22, and emotionally open to everything."
 He wrote "Homeward Bound" and "I Am a Rock", and learned Davey Graham's guitar instrumental "Anji".
-He says that “Nothing in my repertoire can’t be traced back to something I’ve heard at some point, and the two big influences were street corner doo-wop from New York and the folk music I heard in England."

 In England, Simon recorded a solo album, The Paul Simon Songbook, featuring just his voice and guitar accompaniment; it was released only in the UK at the time, but later released elsewhere.
-He produced Jackson C. Frank's only album and co-wrote several songs with Bruce Woodley of the Australian pop group the Seekers, including "I Wish You Could Be Here", "Cloudy" and "Red Rubber Ball".
+He also produced Jackson C. Frank's only album and co-wrote several songs with Bruce Woodley of the Australian pop group the Seekers, including "I Wish You Could Be Here", "Cloudy" and "Red Rubber Ball".
 Simon penned "Someday, One Day" for the Seekers, which charted around the same time as "Homeward Bound".